-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Unless you receive prior approval from us, Medical Group must provide or arrange your care and you must be hospitalized in a Plan facility. - We have no calendar year deductible for Services provided by a hospital or other facility, and ambulance charges. - Be sure to read Section 4, Your cost for covered services for valuable information about how costsharing works.
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Unless you receive prior approval from us, Medical Group must provide or arrange your care and you must be hospitalized in a Plan facility. - There is no calendar year deductible for the High and Standard Options. - The Basic Option calendar year deductible is \$100 per person (\$200 per family enrollment).
+The calendar year deductible applies to some benefits in this Section.
+We added "(after the deductible)" when the calendar year deductible applies. - Be sure to read Section 4, Your cost for covered services for valuable information about how costsharing works.
 Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - The amounts listed below are for the charges billed by the facility (i.e., hospital or surgical center) or ambulance service for your surgery or care.
 Any costs associated with the professional charge (i. e., physicians, etc.) are in Sections 5(a) or (b). - YOUR PHYSICIAN MUST GET PRIOR APPROVAL FOR HOSPITAL STAYS (except for Maternity stays).
 Please refer to Section 3 to be sure which services require prior approval. - FOR EACH REQUEST FOR PRIOR APPROVAL, THE PLAN WILL DETERMINE WHETHER THE SERVICE IS MEDICALLY NECESSARY AND WHETHER IT SHOULD BE PROVIDED BY A PARTICULAR PROVIDER OR FACILITY.